 Again, check times and prices and book with Ferryhopper.

 4. Cruise to Milos

 Luckily Milos receives little cruise ship traffic and does not have the facilities to accommodate many.
-There is one ship a week , Celystal,that moors in the bay near Adamas that does a Greek Island only itinerary and a few random visits from small luxury carriers from time to time.
+There is one ship a week , Celystal, that moors in the bay near Adamas and does a Greek Island-only itinerary, and a few random visits from small luxury carriers from time to time.

 Some of the best cruise offerings visiting Milos are;

 10 day small group (11) island hopping including Santorini, Paros and Naxos